shanebersiek/iOSI-precourse-onboarding/week-01/labs/app-on-device-lab/README.md

 ### What we are doing

-In this lab, we will use XCode to run an App on a real iOS Device.
+In this lab, we will use Xcode to run an App on a real iOS Device.
 You will also practice setting an App's Icon and creating a Launch Screen.
 > ***Note:*** _This can be done independently or a pair programming activity, especially for students who do not have real devices on-hand._